hikeventures/hikeventures.github.io/_posts/best/2017-01-02-best-backpacking-water-filters.markdown

 Currently, I am using the Sawyer Mini Water Filtration System on my trips since it is very lightweight and does the job.

-In the past I have used the Katadyn Hiker Pro filter (as you can see on the picture below where I am filtering water on a [trip in Northern Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/)).
+In the past I have used the Katadyn Hiker Pro filter.
+As you can see on the picture below where I am filtering water on a [trip in Northern Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/).

 Also keep in mind that none of the water filters we have selected can filter out viruses.
 Filters with a carbon element gives the water a neutral taste.